 This section presents the values of each of the parameters needed to run this example.
-First, from the PASS Home window, load the Equivalence Tests for Two Correlated Proportions [Differences] procedure window by clicking on Proportions, then Two Correlated (Paired) Proportions, then Equivalence Tests, then Specify using Differences.
-You may then follow along here by making the appropriate entries as listed below or load the completed template Example1 from the Template tab on the procedure window.
+First, from the PASS Home window, load the Equivalence Tests for Two Correlated Proportions[Differences] procedure window by expanding Proportions, then Two Correlated Proportions, then clicking on Equivalence, and then clicking on Equivalence Tests for Two Correlated Proportions [Differences].
+You may then make the appropriate entries as listed below, or open Example 1 by going to the File menu and choosing Open Example Template.

+Option Value

 Data Tab

 Find (Solve For) Power and Beta

 Power Ignored since this is the Find setting

 Alpha 0.05

-N (Sample Size)
+N (Sample Size) 20 100 200 300 450 600 800 1000

 De (Equivalence Difference) 0.05

 Da (Actual Difference) 0.00

 Ps (Standard Proportion) 0.80

 Nuisance Parameter Type P01

-Nuisance Parameter Value
+Nuisance Parameter Value 0.05 0.10

 Options Tab

 Use Approximations if N is > 2